Report: gov’t spyware targets phones of Al-Jazeera reporters

 The coordinated attacks on Qatari-funded Al-Jazeera, which Citizen Lab described as the largest concentration of phone hacks targeting a single organization, occurred in July, just weeks before the Trump administration announced the normalization of ties between Israel and the UAE, the archival to Qatar.
 The breakthrough deal took public what had been a long-secret alliance.
 Analysts say normalization likely will lead to stronger cooperation in digital surveillance between Israel and Persian Gulf sheikhdoms.

 In 2017, the two Gulf nations and their allies imposed a blockade on Qatar over its alleged support for extremist groups, a charge Doha denies.
 The UAE and Saudi Arabia served the tiny country with a list of demands, among them shutting down its influential Arabic-language TV network, which the UAE and Saudi Arabia see as promoting a political agenda at odds with their own.
-The feud continues to fester, although officials recently have made encouraging signs that a resolution may be within reach.
+The feud continues to fester, although officials recently have indicated a resolution may be within reach.

 Emirati and Saudi authorities did not respond to requests for comment.